-Washington Hospital As State sociation WSHA Top Priority State Rule Making 4/2/202 4 PRIORITY 4 Primary Prescription monitoring program (PMP), clarifying terms and information about prescription history for PMP.
+Washington Hospital As WSHA Top Priority State Rule Making 3/7/2024 4 Primary Prescription monitoring program (PMP), clarifying terms and information about prescription history for PMP.
 The department of health (department) is considering clarifying that prescribers can request the history of prescriptions they have written.
-The department is considering changes to WAC 246-470-010, 246-470-030, and 246-470-050 and potentially other related sections in chapter 246-470 WAC to help clarify rules including terms and definitions relating to PMP.
-Department of Health DESCRIPTION he department is considering clarifying terms and definitions used in the PMP rules after receiving several questions from various interested parties around definitions of "sold," "dispense," "filled," and "distributed" during a state auditor's office audit of the PMP as well as in various other routine operational situations.
+The department is considering changes to WAC 246-470-010, 246- 470-030, and 246-470- 050 and potentially other related sections in chapter 246-470 WAC to help clarify rules including terms and definitions relating to PMP.
+AGENCY Department of Health DESCRIPTION he department is considering clarifying terms and definitions used in the PMP rules after receiving several questions from various interested parties around definitions of "sold," "dispense," "filled," and "distributed" during a state auditor's office audit of the PMP as well as in various other routine operational situations.
 The department will consider those questions and concerns during the rule-making process.
 The department is also considering clarifying that prescribers can request the history of prescriptions they have written.
 Clarifying and defining some phrases found in rule is necessary to cut down on confusion about what the rules mean for dispensers and prescribers.
-Pre-Proposal Pre Proposal Proposal Extra Materials Intended Adoption Effective Date WSHA Position/Impa Remy Kerr remyk@wsha.org 4 Adding facility types to the list of opioid prescribing exclusions for dentists.
+Pre-Proposal Proposal Extra Materials Intended Adoption Effective Date WSHA Position/Impa Remy Kerr remyk@wsha.org 4 Updating reference to United States Pharmacopeia (USP) General Chapters 795 and 797.
+The pharmacy quality assurance commission (commission) is proposing a revision to WAC 246-945-100 Compounding minimum standards, to update the rule to the most recent version of the USP - National Formulary Department of Health Pharmacy Quality Assurance Commission The proposed rule amends WAC 246-945-100 to update the rule to the most recent versions of the USP <795> and <797>.
+USP <795> and <797> were adopted into rule by reference effective on July 1, 2020.
+Since then, USP <795> and <797> have been updated.
+Reasons Supporting Proposal: The existing reference in WAC 246-945-100 does not account for changes made to USP <795> and <797> that are official as of November 1, 2023, by USP.
+The proposed rule language qualifies for expedited rule making under RCW 34.05.353 (1)(b) as the language incorporates by reference national standards without material change.
+Expedited Rules NEUTRAL Remy Kerr remyk@wsha.org 4 Adding facility types to the list of opioid prescribing exclusions for dentists.
 The dental quality assurance commission (commission) is considering adding residential habilitation centers, nursing homes, and long-term hospitals to the list of opioid prescribing exclusions in WAC 246-817-905.
 Department of Health On March 1, 2022, the commission received a rule-making petition requesting adding residential habilitation centers (RHC) to the list of exclusions for the opioid prescribing rules.
 The Washington medical commission received a similar petition and recently completed rule amendments to exempt patients in RHCs, nursing homes, and long-term hospitals to allow physicians and physician assistants in these facilities to continue a patient's pain medications without having to perform a history and physical or wait for the history and physical to be completed on the patient.
 The commission is considering adding similar rule language to the exclusions section of the opioid prescribing provisions for dentists to encourage cross-profession cohesion and improve patient safety.
-Pre-Proposal NEUTRAL Remy Kerr remyk@wsha.org 4 Definition of "Minimal Sedation" in WAC 246- 853-650 Department of Health In response to a rule petition, the board is considering updates and amendments to WAC 246-853-650.
-The petition requested the definition of "minimal sedation" include demand flow nitrous oxide systems with a fixed 50/50 mix of oxygen and nitrous oxide.
-This change will be considered.
-In review of the rule, the board has determined other general updates may also be needed.
-All amendments to the rule will ensure providers are regulated by current best practice standards in office-based analgesia and anesthesia administration.
-Pre-Proposal MONITOR Remy Kerr remyk@wsha.org
+Pre-Proposal NEUTRAL Remy Kerr remyk@wsha.org